 \section{Abstract}

 Consider the complete graph on $n$ vertices.
 To each vertex assign an Ising spin that can take the values $-1$ or $+1$.
-Each spin $i \in [n]=\{1,2,\dots, n\}$ interacts with a magnetic field $h \in [0,\infty)$, while each pair of spins $i,j \in [n]$ interact with each other at coupling strength $n^{-1} J(i)J(j)$, where $J=(J(i))_{i \in [n]}$ are i.i.d.\ non-negative random variables drawn from a prescribed probability distribution $\cP$.
+Each spin $i \in [n]=\{1,2,\dots, n\}$ interacts with a magnetic field $h \in [0,\infty)$, while each pair of spins $i,j \in [n]$ interact with each other at coupling strength $n^{-1} J(i)J(j)$, where $J=(J(i))_{i \in [n]}$ are i.i.d. non-negative random variables drawn from a probability distribution with finite support.
 Spins flip according to a Metropolis dynamics at inverse temperature $\beta \in (0,\infty)$.
 We show that there are critical thresholds $\beta_c$ and $h_c(\beta)$ such that, in the limit as $n\to\infty$, the system exhibits metastable behaviour if and only if $\beta \in (\beta_c, \infty)$ and $h \in [0,h_c(\beta))$.
-Our main result are sharp asymptotics, up to a multiplicative error $1+o_n(1)$, of the average crossover time from any metastable state to the set of states with lower free energy.
+Our main result is a sharp asymptotics, up to a multiplicative error $1+o_n(1)$, of the average crossover time from any metastable state to the set of states with lower free energy.
 We use standard techniques of the potential-theoretic approach to metastability.
 The leading order term in the asymptotics does not depend on the realisation of $J$, while the correction terms do.
-The leading order of the correction term is $\sqrt{n}$ times a centred Gaussian random variable with a complicated variance depending on $\beta,h,\cP$ and on the metastable state.
-The critical thresholds $\beta_c$ and $h_c(\beta)$ depend on $\cP$, and so does the number of metastable states.
+The leading order of the correction term is $\sqrt{n}$ times a centred Gaussian random variable with a complicated variance depending on $\beta,h$, on the law of $J$ and on the metastable state.
+The critical thresholds $\beta_c$ and $h_c(\beta)$ depend on the law of $J$, and so does the number of metastable states.
 We derive an explicit formula for $\beta_c$ and identify some properties of $\beta \mapsto h_c(\beta)$.
 Interestingly, the latter is not necessarily monotone, meaning that the metastable crossover may be re-entrant.

 \keywords{Curie-Weiss, Glauber dynamics, disorder, metastability.} \subjclass[2020]{60K35; 60K37; 82B20; 82B44; 82C44}